-One of the cheapest and easiest ways for an attacker to gain access to your network is through users accessing the internet.
-By successfully exploiting an endpoint, an attacker can take hold in your network and begin to move laterally towards the end goal, whether that is to steal your source code, exfiltrate your customer data, or take down your infrastructure.
-To protect your network from cyberattack and improve your overall security posture, implement a best practice internet gateway security policy.
+One of the cheapest and easiest ways for an attacker to break into your network is through users accessing the internet.
+By successfully exploiting an endpoint, an attacker can enter your network and move laterally towards the end goal: stealing source code, exfiltrating customer data, or taking down infrastructure.
+To protect your network from cyberattacks and improve your overall security posture, implement a best practice internet gateway security policy.
 A best practice policy allows you to safely enable applications, users, and content by controlling all traffic, across all ports, all the time.

 What Do You Want To Do?